 Purpose: This set will focus on genetic disposition and hereditary cancers.
 The speakers can discuss how some people have higher predisposition to cancer, such as Ashkenazi Jews, Black women, and Hispanics, and talk about the value of genetic testing, as well as who should consider getting counseling or testing and when.

-Speaker: Dr. Sue Friedman, FORCE and Dr. Carman Calfa, University of Miami Sylvester Comprehensive Cancer Center
+Speaker: Dr. Sue Friedman, Facing Hereditary Cancer Empowered (FORCE) and Dr. Carman Calfa, University of Miami Sylvester Comprehensive Cancer Center

 Purpose: September is Childhood Cancer Awareness Month, and this set will be dedicated to discussing the unique challenges children face, especially during transition to adulthood.
 It will focus on side effects and patient impact, such as socialization, employment, fertility, and quality of life.